 “Jadie Jackson!
 Oran dora!
 The Biggest Bird shakes hands with you.”
 The man leaned over the desk to hold Jay’s hands as if consoling him on the loss of a loved one.
 “My name is Michael.
 I will be your guide.”

 “Jadie?”
 Jay let Michael shake his hands.
 “Maybe you just heard my initials, like J. D. Jackson?”

 “Take this.”
 Michael gave him a phrasebook.
 “English is a second language for most islanders outside the airport.
 Impress them by speaking Sheridanian.”
 From customs, the Chinese couple and the family of three joined Jay at the kiosk.
 Michael grinned and greeted each of them with a phrasebook.
 “Bird-watching tour?
 Bird-watching tour?
 Ah, you’re all here!”

 Michael vaulted the desk and led the six tourists to the airport exit.

 “Let us lunch in my family restaurant.
-Then we take our first ferry to the central island of Sheridan!”
+Then we take the ferry to the second island of Sheridan!”